danielaegassan/connectome_analysis/docs/network.md

 # Functions for working with networks

-This page describes functions contained in the network module
+This page describes functions contained in the `network` module.

 ::: src.connalysis.network.topology
     options: